top of page

 What does it mean to be an American?
 A patriot?
 A world leader?

-Jay Critchley has taught at the Museum School of the Boston Museum of Fine Arts (Tufts), and has had residencies at: Harvard University (where he lectured); AS220 in Providence, RI; Williams College in Williamstown, MA; Real Art Ways in Hartford, CT; Harvestworks Digital Media Arts Center, NYC; Milepost 5 in Portland, OR; Fundacion Valparaiso, Mojacar, Andalucia, Spain; CAMAC, Marnay-sur-Seine, France; the Santa Fe Art Institute, NM; and Manship Artists Residency in Gloucester, MA.
+He has taught at the School of the Museum of Fine Arts at Tufts (SMFA), and has had residencies at: Harvard University (where he lectured); AS220 in Providence, RI; Williams College in Williamstown, MA; Real Art Ways in Hartford, CT; Harvestworks Digital Media Arts Center, NYC; Milepost 5 in Portland, OR; Fundacion Valparaiso, Mojacar, Andalucia, Spain; CAMAC, Marnay-sur-Seine, France; the Santa Fe Art Institute, NM; and Manship Artists Residency in Gloucester, MA.
 View Critchley's TEDx Talk: Portrait of the artist as a corporation.

 His movie, Toilet Treatments, won an HBO Award, and his 2015 survey show at the Provincetown Art Association and Museum traveled to Florida Atlantic University in Boca Raton.
 He won a controversial Trademark from the US for his Old Glory Condom Corporation patriotic condoms.
 He has received awards from the Boston Society of Architects for his visionary, environmental proposal, Martucket Eyeland Resort & Theme Park, and the Cooper Hewitt, Smithsonian Design Museum in NYC for his Big Dig project, The Big Twig.
 He recently gave the keynote speech at the UK Conference on Menstruation and Sustainability in St. Andrews, Scotland, where he performed a ceremony on the North Sea as Miss Tampon Liberty.